Leave Policy Overview

-Beginning on the first day of employment, all residents/fellows have up to 6 weeks of paid medical, family, or caregiver leave available that may be used for qualifying reasons consistent with Connecticut law and ACGME requirements.
+Beginning on the first day of employment, all residents/fellows have up to 6 weeks of paid medical, family or caregiver leave available that may be used for qualifying reasons consistent with Connecticut law.
 This one-time leave will be paid at 100% of pay for both Medical and Family Leave reasons.
-Vacation and sick time for medical leaves and vacation time for family leaves must be used at the beginning of the leave (while reserving 2 weeks’ of vacation time for future use if available at the time of leave).
+Vacation and sick time for medical leaves, and vacation time for family leaves is required to be used toward the leave.
+Employees can reserve two weeks of vacation time for future use if available at the time of leave.

 If the first leave required is longer than 6 weeks or if a second leave is required during residency, the leave coverage available will fall under the CT Paid Leave Law.
 If the criteria for CT Paid Leave is not met and a leave greater than 6 weeks is required, the remaining leave will be unpaid.